swcarpentry/DEPRECATED-boot-camps/python/dont_repeat_yourself/Readme.md

 phonenums.txt file.
 You navigate within iPython in the same way that you navigate in the shell, by entering "cd [path]" .

 Let's look at the `phonenums.txt` file.
-We can type shell commands into iPython by prefacing them with '!'
+We can type shell commands into iPython by prefacing them with '!', e.g. `!nano phonenums.txt`
-'!nano phonenums.txt'

 Let's use a simple loop on the file:
 ```python